Pneumonitis

 A diagnosis of pneumonitis may mean that you'll have to make changes to your lifestyle to protect your health.
 You'll need to avoid known triggers as much as possible.

-For example, if your job duties expose you to substances that irritate your lungs, talk to your doctor and supervisor at work about ways to protect yourself, such as wearing a pollen mask or personal dust respirator.
+If your job duties expose you to substances that irritate your lungs, talk to your healthcare professional and supervisor at work about ways to protect yourself.
 If a hobby is causing the problem, you may have to find a different hobby.

 Preparing for an appointment